markgene/mac-config/imac2020/conda_envs/README.md

 # Environments

-* `ngs.yml`.
+1. `ngs.yml`.
 I experiment NGS analyses, so it has many tools and packages.
 On cluster, locate at `/home/jchen4/pipelines/ngs/`.
+1. `mc006.yml` for project MC006.

 # Tools